iiab/iiab-factory/content/vector-tiles/README.md

    1. cities1000.sqlite (25 MB, to search for all cities worldwide whose populations are larger than 1000)
    1. The world's landmasses are covered by `base.mbtiles -> osm_z0-10_planet.mbtiles` (1.4 GB) at zoom levels 0-10, encoded as MVT/PBF vector maps.
    1. The world's oceans are covered by `ocean.mbtiles -> mymap.mbtiles` (87 MB) at zoom levels 0-10, encoded as PNG raster/bitmap imagery.
-   1. <b>Finally the clincher, that you can customize: `details.mbtiles` adds in zoom levels 1-14 (for one single/chosen region, encoded as MVT/PBF vector maps, which can be overzoomed to level 18+).</b>
+   1. **Finally the clincher, that you can customize: `details.mbtiles` adds in zoom levels 1-14 (for one single/chosen region, encoded as MVT/PBF vector maps, which can be overzoomed to level 18+).**
 1. An example that includes all 4 = 1 + 3 data files is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip (1.5 GB unzips to 1.8 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-min/).
 Specifically: in addition to the above city search and base maps for the world's landmasses and oceans, it also includes 109 MB file `detail.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles`.
 While this regional vector map dataset is just a small sample (many countries require more than 109 MB) it illustrates the incredible geographic detail of this vector approach, in this case including most building outlines across California's [San Francisco Bay Area](https://openmaptiles.com/downloads/north-america/us/california/san-francisco-bay/).
 1. Your Goal Below: replace this small 109 MB sample .mbtiles file, with a different local-or-larger region, for your own regional community.
-These regional vector map datasets (plug-in files) can be downloaded from https://openmaptiles.com/downloads/planet/ &mdash; <i>on the right column of this page, choose a region!</i>
+These regional vector map datasets (plug-in files) can be downloaded from https://openmaptiles.com/downloads/planet/ &mdash; _on the right column of this page, choose a region!_

 ### How do I add detailed Zoomable Maps for my region?